How do diseases transmit via surfaces?

 If it is not possible to have dedicated spaces for the ill person, frequent cleaning and disinfection of household surfaces by the ill person (e.g., after each use of the bathroom) is recommended.
 If the ill person is unable to perform these tasks, the caregiver should use a face mask and gloves (see guidance on use here) to clean and disinfect high-touch and soiled surfaces.

 For further guidance about how to shield vulnerable individuals see this article.

 Non-porous surfaces should be regularly cleaned and disinfected where possible with diluted bleach (0.1% chlorine) or 70% ethanol

 Porous surfaces should be regularly cleaned, laundered and aired in the sun.

 Encourage hand washing with soap as an additional way of interrupting transmission.

 How resistant is SARS-CoV-2 to disinfection?

-There is limited information on resistance of SARS-CoV-2 to chemical disinfection.
-One study found that the virus is susceptible to standard disinfectants such as household bleach and ethanol.
-A systematic review of studies using viruses closely related to SARS-CoV-2 shows that 70% ethanol, 0.1-0.5% chlorine (sodium hypochlorite), and 2.0% glutardialdehyde can inactivate 99.9% of these viruses on stainless steel within 1 minute.
+Since the beginning of the COVID-19 pandemic, the resistance of SARS-CoV-2 to various chemical disinfectants has been evaluated.
+Laboratory studies consistently show that the virus is susceptible to standard disinfectants such as chlorine, ethanol or Virkon (Study 1, Study 2, Study 3) A systematic review of studies using viruses closely related to SARS-CoV-2 also finds that 70% ethanol, 0.1-0.5% chlorine (sodium hypochlorite), and 2.0% glutardialdehyde can inactivate 99.9% of these viruses on stainless steel within 1 minute.